 NewIce Cream ShopNoDa

 Gelato, sorbet and frozen yogurt is served up on a stick and dipped in toppings like melted flavored chocolate, sprinkles, coconut and pistachios at this NoDa offshoot of an NYC original.
 The basic digs are counter-serve with no seating.

-Everything from the food to the furniture is locally sourced at this NoDa Southern stop spotlighting fried chicken served alongside classic sides like mac n' cheese, charred okra, kale grits and biscuits and paired with cocktails.
-Exposed gray brick walls surround the dimly lit space decked out with a soap stone bar, hand crafted tables made of reclaimed wood and hanging copper bulbs.
+Everything from the food to the furniture is locally sourced at this NoDa Southern stop, spotlighting fried chicken paired with classic sides like mac ’n’ cheese, charred okra, kale grits and biscuits, all washed down with cocktails from the soapstone bar.
+Gray brick walls enclose the rustic-chic space, complete with handcrafted tables made of reclaimed wood and mood lighting from hanging copper bulbs.